Ivan-Korpalo/project-21/README.md

 Requirements Definition:

-1. Placeholder

-2. Does the user know the rules of 21?
+1. Does the user know the rules of 21?

     -Yes: Continue to game.

     -No: display the rules of playing 21

-3. We will use a 52-card deck
+2. We will use a 52-card deck

     -13 different ranks of cards (ace, 2-10, jack, queen, king)